Camille (album)

-Camille is the upcoming second posthumous studio album by American musician Prince.
+Camille is an unreleased studio album by American musician Prince.
 The album was originally recorded in 1986 under the pseudonym Camille, a feminine alter ego portrayed by Prince via pitch-shifting his vocals up to an androgynous register.
 Prince planned to release the album without any acknowledgement of his identity.
 The project was initially scrapped several weeks before its planned release, with rare early LP pressings eventually surfacing for auction in 2016; several tracks recorded for Camille were instead included on various other projects, most prominently Prince's 1987 double LP Sign o' the Times.

-In March 2022, Third Man Records announced that they had received the rights to release the album, with Ben Blackwell (co-founder of the label) saying "Prince’s people agreed – almost too easy."
+In March 2022, Third Man Records announced that it was granted the rights to release the album, with Ben Blackwell (co-founder of the label) saying "Prince’s people agreed – almost too easy."
 While the label indicated plans to release Camille, no release date or method of release has been announced yet.
 There have been no updates on the release since July 2022.